Jeremiznoo/Exegol_Zsh_History/README.md

-Updated version of Exegol Zsh History for Kali Linux & Other Distributions with more output,

 This repository contains the extracted .zsh_history from Exegol full images.
-It allows users to integrate the command history into other Linux distributions, including an updated version with additional history commands.
+It allows users to integrate the command history into other Linux distributions, including an updated version with more additional history commands.

 # Installation